Pandapip1/jekyll-label-action/README.md

 ## Configuration

-This action uses a configuration file.
+This action uses a configuration file (default: `.jekyll-labels.yml`).
 The format is simple:

 ```yml
 label-to-apply: this?.new?.property == 'value'